 With diversion programs in place, your business will have less to worry about when it comes to landfill space.
-It means there will be space for things that cannot be reused or recycled.
+It means there will be space for things that cannot be reused or recycled like waste from medical services and facilities.
 And it means your business won’t have to keep shelling out more and more money to send items to the landfill.

 CLICK HERE to read more from our Waste Watchers Blog!

 3. landfilling impacts esg scores, greenhouse gas emissions, and carbon footprint